Ira oversees the Fund’s investments and leads its work on selected community partnerships.

-Prior to joining the Haas, Jr. Fund, Mr. Hirschfield was Director of Philanthropy for Rockefeller Family and Associates and Founder and President of The Philanthropic Collaborative.
-He also held leadership positions at Levi Strauss & Co., including Executive Vice President of the Levi Strauss Foundation and Corporate Vice President and Director of Community Affairs.
+Prior to joining the Fund, Ira was director of philanthropy with Rockefeller Family and Associates and founder and president of The Philanthropic Collaborative.
+He has held leadership positions at Levi Strauss & Co., including executive vice president of the Levi Strauss Foundation and corporate vice president and director of community affairs.

-A native of Chicago, Mr. Hirschfield graduated Phi Beta Kappa from Washington University and participated in the Coro Foundation Fellows Program in Public Affairs, a post-graduate leadership training program.
-He received a Master’s degree in Urban Affairs from Occidental College and a Master’s degree and Ph.D. in Public Administration and Gerontology from the University of Southern California.
+A Chicago native, Ira graduated Phi Beta Kappa from Washington University and received a master’s degree in urban affairs from Occidental College and a master’s degree and Ph.D. in public administration and gerontology from the University of Southern California.